 A high number of global conflicts results in more projects being implemented in conflict countries.
 This trend is also increasingly reflected in the evaluations.
 Almost ten years ago (2011/2012 period), 38 FC projects in fragile contexts were evaluated, a figure which has now almost doubled to 68.
 These projects are often executed in several phases.

 Satellite data has proven to be a particularly effective element for enhancing evaluations in the agriculture and environmental sectors.
 High-resolution satellite images of relevant variables, such as total area of conserved forests, can help identify deforestation or other developments at an early stage.
-The , for example, enabled the analysis of forest loss and growth as part of a forestry project in Vietnam.
+The use of publicly available satellite data on forest coverage, for example, enabled the analysis of forest loss and growth as part of a forestry project in Vietnam.
 Satellite images revealed that, although reforestation measures were successful in restoring forests in some project sites, other parts of the intervention areas suffered from high deforestation activities, especially after project end.
 Consequently, the project was rated as having achieved “only limited success”.
 During the evaluation of another project in Laos, it was possible to track the movement of so-called deforestation hotspots, which are posing an ever-increasing risk to the promoted conservation areas.
 For example, a new method for measuring forest fragmentation revealed the construction of a major road, an issue that had not been mentioned during the visit to the area.
 At the same time, however, it was also possible to trace the positive impacts that the community patrol models are having on the maintenance of conservation areas.
 Overall, projects from the agriculture and environmental sectors have achieved a positive impact – the sector takes the top spot when it comes to average rating for the DAC criterion of impact.

 As in the previous reporting period, Sub-Saharan Africa dominates the evaluation portfolio in terms of the number of projects (56 projects).
 In general, the regional distribution of FC activities also exhibits continuity over time.
 The only regions to have more projects evaluated in the 2019–2020 period were North Africa and the Middle East (32 vs. 15 projects in the previous period).
 On average, the overall rating awarded to projects in Sub-Saharan Africa is slightly lower than the overall rating across all regions.
 The hypothesis proposed in the 15th Evaluation Report, namely that the increasing number of projects in North Africa and the Middle East could have a negative impact on the overall result, has yet to be proven.
 As in previous reporting periods, projects in Asia/Oceania receive the best ratings.
 Over 90% of the projects here are rated as “successful”.